cuongbuoi/retro-ai-agent/memory-bank/activeContext.md

 This approach minimizes server load since files are processed on the client side before being sent to the API.
 However, it does increase the payload size for API requests, which could impact performance for very large files.

+### Search Integration Strategy

+For the Deep Research feature, we've implemented a web search integration that:

+- Uses the Google Custom Search API to perform web searches
+- Streams search status updates to the user in real-time
+- Formats search results into a structured format for the AI model
+- Enhances the AI prompt with relevant web information
+- Maintains Vietnamese language compatibility throughout the process

 ### UX Considerations

 - Added file attachment previews in chat bubbles to provide visual confirmation